-- 7.2.1 Inspect respirator before and after each use, and during cleaning.
-Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses and connectors, constant-flow connector, alternate air control valve or temperature control valve. - 7.2.2 Inspect the respirator hoses, breathing tube, air entry ports, and fittings for dust contamination; make sure they are clean before making connections. - 7.2.3 The helmet suspension is very important for maintaining maximum head and respiratory protection.
-It must be inspected for fit and wear on a daily basis, and replaced immediately at the first sign of wear.
-Refer to Section 9.6 for suspension replacement.
+7.2.1 Inspect respirator before and after each use, and during cleaning.
+Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses and connectors, constant-flow connector, alternate air-control valve or temperature-control valve.

+7.2.2 Inspect the respirator hoses, breathing tube, air entry ports, and fittings for dust contamination; make sure they are clean before making connections.

+7.2.3 The helmet suspension is very important for maintaining maximum hard hat and respiratory protection.
+It must be inspected for fit and wear on a daily basis, and replaced immediately at the first sign of wear (See Section 6.1 for adjustment and Section 9-3 for replacement).